 The first interview with Anthony Burgess

-As far as we are aware, this is the earliest surviving interview with Burgess, originally broadcast on the BBC Third Programme on 9 May 1959.
+This is the earliest surviving interview with Anthony Burgess, originally broadcast on the BBC Third Programme on 9 May 1959.
 The interviewer was Patricia Brent, well known in the 1950s as an actress, journalist and radio presenter.
-Although the audio tape of this interview has not survived, a typewritten transcript has recently been donated to the Burgess Foundation’s archive.
+Although the audio tape of this interview seems to be lost, a copy of the typewritten transcript has been donated to the Burgess Foundation’s archive.

 PATRICIA BRENT: Mr Burgess, this trilogy, of which Beds in the East is the last volume, is of course all about Malaya.
 What made you go to the East in the first place?